librz/learn-english/index.md

 Hyena: an African wild animal like a dog that hunts in groups or eats the meat of animals that are already dead and makes a sound like a human laugh

+Liaison: we are hoping to establish better customer liaison